Community of cockroaches

 6. Use Sticky Traps

-Sticky cockroach traps are a simple yet effective tool for monitoring and reducing cockroach populations around your home or business.
-Simply place these traps in areas where cockroach activity is suspected, such as along skirting boards, behind appliances, or in cupboards.
+Sticky cockroach traps are a simple and effective tool for monitoring and reducing cockroach activity around your home or business.
+Place them in areas where cockroach activity is suspected, such as along skirting boards, behind appliances, or in cupboards.
 Sticky traps help monitor and catch individual cockroaches, especially along skirting boards and near harbourages; however, they do not target the source of an infestation.

 Use traps mainly for monitoring: note where you catch the most roaches, then concentrate cleaning/proofing and bait placement there.
-If trap counts aren’t clearly falling after 2–3 weeks, expand checks to adjacent rooms (cockroaches often spread through wall voids and service gaps).
+If trap counts are not clearly falling after 2–3 weeks, expand checks to adjacent rooms (cockroaches often spread through wall voids and service gaps).

 7. Use Insecticide Sprays and Powders as Targeted Support

-Cockroach insecticide sprays can help with fast knockdown of visible roaches, while residual sprays and dusts (where labelled) can provide longer-lasting control in cracks, crevices, and voids.
+Cockroach control sprays and powders can help with fast knockdown of visible roaches, and provide longer-lasting control in cracks, crevices, and voids (see instructions).
 These treatments are best used as targeted support, not a substitute for baiting.

 Focus applications on harbourages and travel routes (where the label allows), such as pipe entry points, skirting edges, and gaps behind appliances.
 Apply lightly and precisely, and always keep products away from children, pets, and food preparation areas.